Skip to main content

 Light peel.
 A light peel can cause mild skin tingling or burning for around three to five minutes, which will dissipate once the peel agent is neutralized.
 You may be given a fan to cool the area during the treatment.

 Light to medium peel.
 A VI Peel treatment typically causes mild to moderate tingling or stinging for the first few minutes after application.
 Most patients find it very tolerable, and a fan or cooling device may be used if needed.
 The solution remains on the skin for four to six hours after treatment and is washed off at home following your provider’s instructions.
+A take-home kit of products comes with the peel, and an app for your phone can remind you when to apply them.

 Medium peel.
 A medium peel may cause a more intense stinging sensation and for a longer duration, around 15 to 20 minutes.
 You may get a numbing cream or gel in advance if you are especially sensitive, and an icy cloth or gel may be applied after to cool further.

 Deep peel.
-Because a deep peel is much more intensive than the other two types, you will likely be given both a sedative in advance and a local anesthetic to minimize discomfort.
+Because a deep peel is much more intensive than the other types, you will likely be given both a sedative in advance and a local anesthetic to minimize discomfort.
 The peeling agent will be brushed on and left on for the treatment time.
-Because a deep peel is essentially a chemical burn, your skin will be treated with a special ointment and possibly a medicated gauze afterward.
+Because a deep peel is essentially a chemical burn, your skin will be treated with a special ointment and possibly a medicated gauze dressing afterward.

 Chemical Peel Recovery and Aftercare